 When you work from home, it can be easy to want to work in pj’s all day…so comfy, but really how professional can you feel in your jammies??
-Here are some ideas of what to wear when you work from home (like I do when I’m not with clients) so you’ll feel your best.
+If you do feel just fine and productive in your pajamas, there is certainly no judgement coming from me.

 What to Wear When You Work from Home

 On these days, it’s a good idea to look a little more professional from the waist up (cuz that’s all anyone pretty much sees, right?)
 Layering your top with a cardigan or jacket will always add some polish and authority to your look.

-Depending on your company or if you’re presenting, a blazer might not be a totally bad idea.)
+Depending on your company or if you’re presenting, a blazer isn’t a totally bad idea.
 And higher color contrast between your top and sweater or jacket is best.
-As you can see from what I’m wearing today, the low contrast doesn’t give much definition on the screen.
+As you can see from what I’m wearing in this photo the low contrast doesn’t give much definition on the screen.